 It’s a name you’ve seen before.
 Maybe it was on Buzzfeed’s “Baseball Player of Porn Star?” quiz – hey, who doesn’t love a cheap laugh?
-But there’s more to a man an unfortunate name and an even more unfortunate nickname.
+But there’s more this a man than an unfortunate name and an even more unfortunate nickname.
 So, let’s ask the question: who was Johnny Dickshot, the Ugliest Man in Baseball?

 John Oscar Dicksus was born on January 24, 1910.
 He grew up in Waukegan, Illinois, where his father worked in the mills of the U.S. Steel Corporation.

 At some point in Johnny’s childhood his family changed their name from the Lithuanian “Dicksus” to the more American-sounding “Dickshot.”
 Later, Johnny would claim the change was inadvertent, that he just got tired of correcting sportswriters who couldn’t be bothered to spell his name correctly.
-Though that wouldn’t explain why his parents and sisters changed their names, too.
+(Though that wouldn’t explain why his parents and sisters changed their names, too.)

 When Johnny was a lad, some of the older boys in his neighborhood made a little game out of throwing beer bottles at his head.
 One bottle struck him so hard that he was in a coma for three days, and his skull was so badly fractured that surgeons had to repair it with a silver plate.
 Years later, teenage Johnny was idly tossing a hammer in the air (as one does) and it landed on the plate in his head with no ill effect.
-This incident apparently convinced him to take up baseball, since he figured if a hammer couldn’t hurt him a line drive wouldn’t either.
+This incident convinced him to take up baseball, because if a hammer couldn’t hurt him a line drive wouldn’t either.

-At first, Johnny played for semipro teams in Waukegan, representing local institutions like St. Anthony’s Church and the Knights of Labor, but his talents soon attracted the attention of minor league teams.
+At first Johnny played for semipro teams in Waukegan, representing local institutions like St. Anthony’s Church and the Knights of Labor, but his talent soon attracted the attention of minor league teams.
 In 1930 he played for the Dubuque Tigers.
 In 1931, the Milwaukee Brewers of the American Association.
 In 1932, he was farmed out to the Fort Smith Twins by Milwaukee.
 However, it quickly became clear that all was not well in Arkansas.
 Here’s Johnny’s take on things: